SteveBarnett/Remixing/doing/_posts/2022-11-05-respond-rather-than-react.md

 ---
 title: Respond rather than react.
 Intensity and reactivity breed more of the same.
-tags: mindfulness buddhism stoicism slowness
+tags: mindfulness buddhism stoicism slowness love
 ---